zacharie-moughanim/ens-rennes-presentation/README.md

 ## Configurations

-The main function exported by the theme is `ens-rennes`.
+The main function exported by the theme is `ens-rennes-theme`.

 ```typst
 #show: ens-rennes-theme.with(